Ganesh252000/from-Gudipudi/MyMedia.md

 | Darling | Love song | RamajogayyaSastry |
 | Oke Oka Jeevitham | Motivational song | Yuvan Shankar Raja |
 | Sooreede | Friendship song | Krishna Kanth|

+---

+## Quotes

+> Let me live, love, and say it well in good sentences. *Sylvia Plath*
+>
+> Self-awareness and self-love matter.
+Who we are is how we lead. *Brene Brown*